orlovtsu/llama2_custom_chatbot/README.md

 # Llama 2 Chatbot Trained on Your PDF

-This repository contains a Streamlit application that allows users to train a Llama 2 chatbot on a PDF document and interact with it.
+This repository contains a Streamlit application that allows users to train a Llama 2 chatbot on a PDF document utilizing LangChain and FAISS vector store and interact with it.

 ## Overview